Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage3.md

 ![Installed - 2](Images/Build_Installed_2.jpg)

 ## GPIO PIN selection
-For my personal configuration I used the following GPIO pins from my Rasberry PI 4 (that I had available since I use an accelerometer).
-You may need to use different PINs - if so, remember to update the pin mappings - refer STAGE 3 and STAGE 4.
+For my personal configuration I used the following GPIO pins from my Raspberry PI 4 (that I had available since I use an accelerometer).

+> You may need to use different PINs - if so, remember to update the pin mappings - refer further down below and STAGE 4.

 My left keyboard:
 - GPIO17